google/glance-experimental-tools/appwidget-viewer/README.md

 This together with Compose
 and [Live Edits](https://developer.android.com/jetpack/compose/tooling#live-edit)
-we can achieve ([in most situations](https://developer.android.com/studio/run#limitations)) a hot-reload mechanism, allowing developers to see the changes reflected nearly instantaneously.
+we can achieve ([in most situations](https://developer.android.com/studio/run#limitations)) a real-time update mechanism, allowing developers to see the changes reflected nearly instantaneously.

 <img src="images/live-edit-showcase.gif" width="800">